ChaosSanctuary/PD2-S13-Crafters/README.md

 # INSTALLATION
-Navigate to your Project Diablo 2 folder within your Diablo 2 folder and delete any existing \data folder is there already is one otherwise simply extract the data folder from PD2S13crafters.zip so you end up with Project Diablo 2\data\global\excel
+Navigate to your Project Diablo 2 folder within your Diablo 2 folder and delete any existing \data folder if there already is one otherwise simply extract the data folder from PD2S13crafters.zip so you end up with Project Diablo 2\data\global\excel
 <img width="286" height="26" alt="billede" src="https://github.com/user-attachments/assets/5f07c242-4627-4a3c-892f-d1e443505731" />

 Go to the Project Diablo 2 folder and create a shortcut to Game.exe and add the following to the "destination": -3dfx -direct -txt